 - Aged care facilities

 Many of our customers are asking if air purifiers filter out viruses

-To answer this question we firstly need to look at how HEPA filters work and why they are relied upon in hospital settings for infection control.
-True or medical-grade H13 or H14 HEPA filters are made from pleated paper, they are restrictive on airflow but they maintain efficiency at 99.97% or 99.99% @ 0.3 microns for the life of the filter.
+To answer this question, we first need to look at how HEPA filters work and why they are relied upon in hospital settings for infection control.
+True or medical-grade H13 or H14 HEPA filters are made from pleated paper, they are restrictive on airflow, but they maintain efficiency at 99.97% or 99.99% @ 0.3 microns for the life of the filter.

-With filtering airborne viruses, the higher the efficiency filter the greater chance it will be filtered on first pass.
-The airtight seal on the filter is also very important; without this you will get some degree of air bypass- even if very small, it’s a risk when you are aiming to remove a sub micron-sized virus.
+When filtering airborne viruses, the higher the efficiency filter the greater chance it will be filtered on the first pass.
+The airtight seal on the filter is also very important; without this, you will get some degree of air bypass - even if very small, it’s a risk when you are aiming to remove a sub-micron-sized virus.

-To put this in perspective, N95 masks are the recommended by the CDC for frontline healthcare workers, and they filter 95% of particles greater than 0.3 microns.
+To put this in perspective, N95 masks are recommended by the CDC for front-line healthcare workers, and they filter 95% of particles greater than 0.3 microns.

 For further information read our blog: "The Effectiveness of Air Purifiers in Virus Removal"